autogluon/autogluon/docs/tutorials/image_classification/kaggle.md

 # print('Top-1 val acc: %.3f' % classifier.results['best_reward'])
 ```

-###  Using AutoGluon to generate predictions on test images
+###  Using AutoGluon to Generate Predictions on Test Images

 We can ask our final model to generate predictions on the provided test images.
 We first load the test data as a `Dataset` object and then call `predict`: